 Decorate your cookies!

-To decorate these cookies, you are going to need a batch of my favourite royal icing.
+To decorate these cookies, you are going to need a batch of my royal icing recipe.
 This recipe is so easy to make using just three ingredients and produces the most luscious, shiny icing that’s perfect for decorating and dries hard.

 Once you make your icing, separate it into a couple of bowls depending on how many colours you want.
 For these cookies, I made one bowl a soft blue and left the rest white for the snowflake detail.